dinasv/CSBFinder/README.md

 content similarity.

 The overall toolkit includes two components, implementing two distinct algorithms and released in separate versions.
-The first, denoted CSBFinder (published in (Svetlitsky et. al., 2018), cited below), incorporated a suffix-tree based algorithm, and was optimized to seek single-operon CSBs.
+The first, denoted CSBFinder (published in ([Svetlitsky et. al., 2018](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty861/5132694?guestAccessKey=1f04c37d-2e8f-4031-b802-08e73feff24b)), cited below), incorporated a suffix-tree based algorithm, and was optimized to seek single-operon CSBs.
-The second version, CSBFinder-S (recently submitted), generalizes the tool to cross-strand, multi operon CSBs and incorporates a match-point arithmetic based algorithm to efficiently support the generalizations.
+The second version, CSBFinder-S ([Svetlitsky et. al., 2020](https://academic.oup.com/bioinformatics/article/36/Supplement_1/i21/5870523), cited below), generalizes the tool to cross-strand, multi operon CSBs and incorporates a match-point arithmetic based algorithm to efficiently support the generalizations.

 ### March 27, 2019 update

 **CSBFinder-S** for the discovery of cross-strand multi-operon CSBs is released

-- In this version, the user can decide whether or not to segment the input genomes into directons (consecutive genes on the same strand)
+- In this version, the user can decide whether to segment the input genomes into directons (consecutive genes on the same strand)

 - A novel exact algorithm that uses match-point arithmetic is proposed and implemented.